+These are all parts of the large intestine.
 The cecum is the beginning of the colon where the small intestine empties into the large intestine.
-The ascending colon, transverse colon, descending colon, sigmoid colon and rectum are other parts of the colon after the cecum.
-The colon ends at the rectum and waste exits through the anus.
+The ascending colon, transverse colon, descending colon, and sigmoid colon are other parts of the colon after the cecum.
+The colon ends at the rectum, where waste is stored until it exits through the anus.

 A polyp is a projection (growth) of tissue from the inner lining of the colon into the lumen (hollow center) of the colon.

 An adenoma is a type of polyp made up of tissue that looks much like the normal lining of your colon although it is different in several important ways when it is looked at under the microscope.
 In some cases, a cancer can arise in the adenoma.

 These are different types of adenomas that are named based on growth patterns that can be seen under the microscope by the pathologist.
 Once cancer develops in the adenoma, the type of the adenoma is not as important as other factors (see below).

 Adenocarcinoma is a type of cancer that starts in the cells that form glands making mucus to lubricate the inside of the colon and rectum.
 This is the most common type of colon cancer.